-Peter is the Founder and Principal of The Alignment Partnership (TAP), a management consulting firm founded in 2001; the Founder and Director of Enixa, a world first digital system for transformation; and an Adjunct Professor of Management at Macquarie Business School.
+Peter is the Founder and Principal of The Alignment Partnership (TAP), a management consulting firm founded in 2001, and an Adjunct Professor of Management at Macquarie Business School.

 OUR CHALLENGES ARE LARGELY SELF-INFLICTED

 Whenever we start a new client relationship, we ask the most senior executives to describe the greatest challenges they face.
 Below is a simple 'word map' analysis of their responses, in aggregate.
 The bigger the word, the more prevalent the sentiment.